lennepkade/MuseoToolBox/README.md

 ![MuseoToolBox logo](https://github.com/nkarasiak/MuseoToolBox/raw/master/metadata/museoToolBox_logo_128.png)

-**MuseoToolBox** is a python library to simplify the use of raster/vector, especially for machine learning and remote sensing.
+**MuseoToolBox** (Museo Toolbox) is a python library to simplify the use of raster/vector, especially for machine learning and remote sensing.
 It is now easy to extract raster values from vector polygons and to do some spatial/unspatial cross-validation for scikit-learn from raster.

 One of the most meaningful contribution is, in my humble opinion, the [rasterMath](https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.rasterMath.html#museotoolbox.raster_tools.rasterMath) class which allows you to do any expression/function on a raster in a just few lines : compute the mean in all bands, the modal value, smooth a signal, compute the ndvi... all you have to do is to give your own function to MuseoToolBox, and **rasterMath** manages everything : the nodata value, reading the raster block per block, saving the result to a new raster with a fast compression.
 [Examples to use rasterMath are available on readthedocs](https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.rasterMath.html#museotoolbox.raster_tools.rasterMath).